Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 Depression can in turn make your relationships with other people worse.

-You may be offered IPT if you have severe depression or depression that hasn't responded to other talking therapies, such as CBT.
+You may be offered IPT if you have mild to moderate depression that hasn't responded to other talking therapies, such as CBT.

-IPT is usually offered over 16 to 20 sessions.
+IPT is usually offered for 16 to 20 sessions.

 Eye movement desensitisation and reprocessing (EMDR)

-EMDR is another talking therapy that's been developed to help people who have post-traumatic stress disorder (PTSD).
+EMDR is a talking therapy that's been developed to help people who have post-traumatic stress disorder (PTSD).

 People who have PTSD may experience intrusive thoughts, memories, nightmares or flashbacks of traumatic events in their past.

-EMDR helps the brain reprocess memories of the traumatic event so you can let go of them.
+EMDR helps the brain reprocess memories of the traumatic event so the negative images, emotions and physical feelings they cause have less impact.

 EMDR can be a distressing process, so it's important to have a good support network of family and friends around you if you plan to try it.